 1. This Regulation shall apply to interconnection points.
 It may also apply to entry points from and exit points to third countries, subject to the decision of the relevant national regulatory authority.
 This Regulation shall not apply to exit points to end consumers and distribution networks, entry points from ‘liquefied natural gas’ (LNG) terminals and production facilities, and entry-exit points to or from storage facilities.

-2. This Regulation shall apply to all technical and interruptible capacity at interconnection points as well as to additional capacity in the meaning of point 2.2.1 of Annex I of Regulation (EC) No 715/2009.
+2. This Regulation shall apply to all technical and interruptible capacity at interconnection points as well as to additional capacity in the meaning of point 2.2.1 of Annex I of Regulation (EC) No 715/2009 and to incremental capacity.
 This Regulation shall not apply to interconnection points between Member States where one of these Member States holds a derogation on the basis of Article 49 of Directive 2009/73/EC.

-3. Articles 8(1) to (7), Articles 11 to 18, 19(2) and 21 to 27 shall not apply to new technical capacity to be allocated by means of open allocation procedures for new technical capacity, such as open season procedures, apart from capacity which remains unsold after it has been initially offered by means of such procedures..
+3. Where an alternative allocation rule according to Article 20d is applied, Articles 19(2) and 27 shall not be applicable to the offer levels, unless decided otherwise by the relevant national regulatory authorities.
+In any case the allocation results shall be published on the booking platform.

 4. Where implicit allocation methods are applied, national regulatory authorities may decide not to apply Articles 8 to 27.